DSA Urbanisation and Development Study group

 The DSA Urbanisation and Development group aims to engage with these issues, with a particular focus on how they affect low-income urban residents, and their gender dimensions, from both scholarly and practitioner perspectives.
 The group’s formation also reflects the interest among participants to engage with current and emerging policy priorities, including the presence of an ‘urban’ goal in the SDGs and the upcoming Habitat III summit in 2016.
 A core aim for the group is therefore to facilitate a network in support of influencing current and emerging policy agendas, drawing on existing links to academic, NGO, government and private sector communities in these fields in the global south, in support of an inclusive and collaborative approach.

 The group meets twice a year (including one meeting at the DSA annual conference), offering an opportunity for members to discuss their research and potential collaboration.

-Adriana Allen (DPU, UCL), Tom Goodfellow (University of Sheffield), Melanie Lombard (University of Manchester), Anna Walnycki (IIED)
+Andrea Rigon (DPU, UCL), Philipp Horn (University of Sheffield), Melanie Lombard (University of Sheffield), Anna Walnycki (IIED)

-Workshop: Translocal Pedagogies in Planning Education for Urban Equality
+Workshop: Translocal Pedagogies in Planning Education for Urban Equality, October 2018